Curriculum

 This course is for students who are interested in portfolio development, to submit as an Advanced Placement Studio Art Portfolio.
 In this case, students may choose from a list of potential assignments and select their preferred media.
 Students should demonstrate a serious commitment to their artwork.
 Class is taught at a faster pace and requires more project preparation at home than previous classes.

-This art course allows students to complete their portfolios to be submitted to The College Board.
+This art course is designed for serious art students who want to complete their portfolios to be submitted to The College Board.
 In either the Pre-AP or AP Studio course, students will develop a series of 15 works that satisfy the requirements of the portfolio to submit for rating.
+Portfolios include works of art and design, process documentation, and written information about the work presented.

-This art course allows students to complete their portfolios to be submitted to The College Board.
+This art course is designed for serious art students who want to complete their portfolios to be submitted to The College Board.
 In either the Pre-AP or AP Studio course, students will develop a series of 15 works that satisfy the requirements of the portfolio to submit for rating.
+Portfolios include works of art and design, process documentation, and written information about the work presented.

 Photography